 Even with these updated details, I still think General Mills’ actions clearly show where its priorities lie and they’re not with the health of the gluten-free consumer.

-~ (UPDATED: 10/17/15 1:13 am) The Gluten Intolerance Group (GIG) said in their statement, Our Thoughts, after the recall that: “They [General Mills] are to be applauded for notifying a team of dietitians they met with the day before, asking everyone to spread the word about the recall.”
+~ (UPDATED: 10/17/15 1:13 am) The Gluten Intolerance Group (GIG) said in their statement, Our Thoughts (which is no longer available on its site), after the recall that: “They [General Mills] are to be applauded for notifying a team of dietitians they met with the day before, asking everyone to spread the word about the recall.”
 I don’t see anything to applaud there, and now there’s a question of if and when that actually happened.

 GIG also said the following in its statement: “General Mills has too much to lose by not assuring their processes are strict and will meet or exceed the strictness of the labeling regulation.
 General Mills absolutely was being a responsible and concerned manufacturer when they issued a recall of Cheerios made in specifically identified plants.”